laur89/awesome-stars/README.md

 ## Python

+- [GilbN/geoip2influx](https://github.com/GilbN/geoip2influx) - A python script that will parse the nginx access.log and send geolocation metrics and log metrics to InfluxDB
 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
 - [ccrisan/motioneye](https://github.com/ccrisan/motioneye) - A web frontend for the motion daemon.
 - [ipsingh06/seedsync](https://github.com/ipsingh06/seedsync) - Sync your seedbox.
 Fast.
 And more.